Holidays; 5 +1 tips to not let them spoil

 For the sake of convenience and speed, many people often either overlook the screen lock setting for their devices or half-heartedly choose a very simple pattern to lock their screen - eg C, N or P style - or a simple four-digit PIN.

-When setting up your phone lock, the best solution would be to use a combination of biometrics such as fingerprint or scan and password, or even better, a passphrase.
+When setting up your phone lock, the best solution would be to use a combination of biometrics, such as a fingerprint or face scan, and a password, or better yet, a passphrase.

 The same goes for your laptops.